gwhitson/PythonDND/README.md

 - clean any unnecesary functions left behind from the original selection system              [x] clean??

+- built systems to select attack, may need to be cleaned up some [x]

 - build targetting systems, highlight target- ted entities                                    [ ]